Originally published May 26, 2016. Updated August 15, 2017 with some tweaks on January 10, 2018.

 - She auditioned for Morning Musume’s 10th and 11th Generations, but failed.

-- In 2015, Ogawa became a member of Kobushi Factory.
+- In 2015, Ogawa became a member of Kobushi Factory, which became a fully promoted group later that year.

-- 2014 Judge’s Special Award – Best Character Winner (shared with 2 others).
+- 2014 Judge’s Special Award – Best Character Winner (shared with Ogawa Rena & Murota Mizuki).

 - She became a Kenshuusei in 2012 after failing the 11th Generation audition.

-- In 2015, Kishimoto became a member of Tsubaki Factory.
-However, she still is in the trainee program technically.
+- In 2015, Kishimoto became a member of Tsubaki Factory, which became a fully promoted group in 2017.

 - 2015 Judge’s Special Award – Singing Winner.